Meet Our Staff

-Glen received his Associate in Applied Science, Physical Therapist Assistant Program from the Community College of Rhode Island in 1999.
+Glenn received his Associate in Applied Science, Physical Therapist Assistant Program from the Community College of Rhode Island in 1999.
 He has worked in a variety of settings which include Skilled Nursing Facilities, Outpatient Physical Therapy and Acute Rehabilitation.
-Glen joined Pappas Physical Therapy in June 2010 and is employed in our Homecare division treating patients with a variety of diagnoses.
+Glenn joined Pappas Physical Therapy in June 2010 and is employed in our Homecare division treating patients with a variety of diagnoses.
 Glen is an active member of American Physical Therapy Association and is an APTA Credentialed Clinical Instructor.
-In addition, Glen recently received the certification of Advanced Proficiency in the musculoskeletal category from the A.P.T.A.
-In his spare time, Glen enjoys boating and is an avid salt water fisherman.
+In addition, Glenn recently received the certification of Advanced Proficiency in the musculoskeletal category from the A.P.T.A.

 Jonathan Walker, MS, PT

 Jonathan earned his Master's degree in Physical Therapy from Northeastern University in 2003.
 Before joining Pappas PT in 2011, Jon worked in outpatient orthopedics for over 9 years and in different areas around the country as a traveling PT.
 He went on to earn his Doctorate degree in Physical Therapy through Evidence in Motion (EIM) in 2013 and received his certification in clinical orthopedics (OCS) in 2014.